Findings on muscular and skeletal degeneration

 From left to right: Transversospinalis muscles connecting the vertebra of the spine in man, enabling rotary and bending of the spine.

-The bone structure and density is often affected in rabbits with lack of exercise and/or a diet deficient in calcium, mineralization of bones is poor.
-Weakened bones and bones affected by osteoporosis are easily injured or broken.
-The vertebras of the spine provide support for the back.
-If this is accompanied by poorly developed transversospinalis spine muscles and trunk muscles, the normal balance of the spinal structure and the biomechanics can be altered, which can leads increasingly to degenerative processes.
-Deformations appear that will prevent the development of a good locomotric activity.
-Intrinsic muscle disbalance furthermore leads to degenerative changes of the lumbar vertebrae and of the femoral head have been observed in rabbits that lack exercise.
-They include:
+Rabbits that are not given sufficient exercise and/or fed a diet lacking in calcium often exhibit signs of impaired bone structure and density.
+This is due to poor mineralisation of the bones.
+Weakened bones and those affected by osteoporosis are prone to injury and fracture.
+The vertebrae of the spine provide support for the back.
+If this is accompanied by poorly developed transversospinalis and trunk muscles, there can be a number of consequences.
+These include alterations to the spinal structure and biomechanics, which can lead to degenerative processes.
+Deformations are appearing, which may hinder the development of adequate locomotive activity.
+Intrinsic muscle imbalance has been shown to cause degenerative changes to the lumbar vertebrae and femoral head in rabbits that do not exercise.
+These include:

 · hemivertebrae (abnormal birth defect in which the vertebra fails to develop completely.
 As a result of the growth defect of the spine, a wedge-shaped vertebra develops, and neighboring vertebrae expand or tilt to fit the deformity)